About The Fellowship

 A Commitment to Home

 The Bush Foundation, a strong booster of promoting social change through business enterprise and leadership development, has committed to a seven-year, $1.4 million investment.
-The first phase of the resulting expansion will be a partnership with Southwest Initiative Foundation and West Central Initiative, which have signed on to foster and support Fellows within their respective regions starting in 2020.
-The partnership will result in an expanded cohort of up to seven Fellows and a much broader and deeper network of support.
+The first phase of the resulting expansion was a partnership with Southwest Initiative Foundation and West Central Initiative, which joined the program and selected Fellows for Cohort 2.
+In Cohort 3, the Northwest Minnesota Foundation will join and select two Fellows.